inioluwa-eniola/palindrome-checker/README.md

-A simple palindrome checker that can also generate palindromes.
+A simple palindrome checker that can generate palindromes.
+The inputted text can be copied to the clipboard and can be saved as a .txt file.
+The outputed boolean text or palindrome text can be copied to the clipboard and can be saved as a .txt file.

 Checking For a Palindrome: